[ Printer Friendly Version ] [ Report Abuse ]

 "Don't you ever listen to Appy?"
 My voice rises an octave and I turn off the bulk of my brain cells.
 "Albus Potter is so perfect, bluebirds weep when he talks.
 His hair is the eighth wonder of the world."
 He scoffs, but I have to listen to her every night; I will give a dedicated performance.
 "He once saved a family and twelve kittens from a burning barn.
 Voldemort would— "

 I shut up when a giggling group rushes past us toward the fortune-telling booth, nicking the edge of the cloak.
 My words stall.
 Death by fangirl—a worse fate than Barmy.
 When I glance up at Albus, he doesn't seem the least bit perturbed.
 How can he, with all his paranoia, trust something so flimsy?

-I clear my throat.
-"Really though, Potter.
-Aren't you used to this by now?"
+"Really though, Potter," I mutter, "aren't you used to this by now?"

 "Children in Africa don't ask to be starving.
 Suck it up.
 Everyone is born into problems."

 "Yeah?
 What's yours?"
-He glances down at me for the first time in awhile, eyes fixated with an odd fascination.
+He glances down at me for the first time in awhile, eyes fixated.